RJ-Burson/Using-Machine-Learning-to-Predict-Next-Pitch-of-an-MLB-Game/README.md

-This repository contains all of the data and code that I used for my Thesis "Using Machine Learning Methods to Predict the Next Pitch of an MLB Game"
+This repository contains all of the data and code that I used for my Thesis "Using Machine Learning Methods to Predict the Next Pitch of an MLB Game."
+Including all of the code used to scrape Baseball Savant for the pitch-by-pitch data for the entire 2021 and 2022 seasons,